Cielquan/RUlaub/ROADMAP.md

   ? double schemas for input and output
   ? or derive types for output from input schema only

-- Remove DB Data states from BE but keep types for loading DB data into correct form to transmit

-- Review commands and delete now useless ones

 - Mirror config state to FE

   - state/utils/i18n mod becomes useless when "activateDE", "activateEN" and "defaultLanguage" (initialStates.test also?) become obsolete